Vikram Singh Saini: Muzaffarnagar riots

-Politicial positions
+Political positions

-Cow Vigilanteism
+Cow vigilantism

 In March 2017 Vikram Saini threatened to break the limbs of anyone who disrespected or killed cows.

-Extra judicial violence
+Extra-judicial violence

 On 23 October 2017 Saini caused controversy after he addressed people attending a gathering in Muzaffarnagar asking them to physically assault people who harass women.

 Population control

 On 5 February 2018 while addressing a gathering on "population control" (Islamophobic), he said Hindus were free to have as many kids as possible until a law is passed, and while they only had two children, "others did not."
 He also claimed he told his wife to keep having kids until a population control law was passed.

 Vande Mataram

 On 4 January 2019 after the Congress government in Madhya Pradesh had said singing Vande Mataram would no longer be mandatory for civil servants, Saini said there should be a law against those "who are against Vande Mataram" and they should be considered 'anti-nationals.'
 In the same speech he said anyone who is unsafe in India should be considered 'anti-nationals' and, if given a ministry, he would strap bombs to their back and blow them up.
-He later claimed he said nothing wrong and he was simply using the local language, but Congress leaders said he was 'speaking like a terrorist."
+He later claimed he said nothing wrong and he was simply using the local language, but Congress leaders said he was "speaking like a terrorist."